dougalstanton/dougalstanton.net/posts/2013-09-26-marrom-workshop-in-london.markdown

 title: Mestre Marrom workshop in London
 tags: capoeira, workshop, travel
 ---
-Mestre Marrom was in north London doing a capoeira workshop at the weekend (20--22 September 2013).
+[Mestre Marrom] [marrom] was in north London doing a capoeira workshop at the weekend (20--22 September 2013).
 Various people from Mao No Chao went down from Scotland.
 I took the sleeper bus down on the Friday night with a handful of others and we arrived in London at 7am.
 Luckily we had planned for this and made enquiries of the best greasy spoon to get breakfast near to the workshop venue.
 Somewhere called Crystal Cafe in Homerton, I think.